abinavseelan/js-for-newbies-2/2-DataTypes.md

 // All valid values of type string
 ```

-**Pro Tip** 💡: While there is no difference between single and double quotes, backticks help you create something called string literals.
+**Pro Tip** 💡: While there is no difference between single and double quotes, backticks help you create something called template literals.

 Lets say we need to print the first name (stored in a variable called `firstName`) and the last name (stored in a variable called `lastName`) as a single name.
 To catenate two strings, we can use the `+` operator.